cdot/SVGcut/README.md

 + `Pocket (raster)` - will carve out the interior of your selected paths using side-to-side tool movements.
 + `Perforate` - will drill a series of evenly-spaced holes outside the boundary of closed paths, or along the line of open paths.
 You can control the spacing of the holes.

-The `Toolpaths` pane will change to show what has been selected for the operation, and the tool paths generated for that operation.
+The display will change to show what has been selected for the operation, and the tool paths generated for that operation.

 Now you should set the depth to which you want your selected operation